jeremiah-tay/mental_health_agentic_chatbot/cbt/readme.md

-This folder contains documents relating to CBT
+This folder contains work on CBT.
+The final tool will be in /tools directionary